ritza-co/simpletechguides.com/comparisons/2025-vercel-vs-render.md

 For our Express app, we needed it because Vercel doesn't automatically know how to route `/api/*` requests to our server file or where to find static assets.

-### Deploying on Render
+### Deploying On Render

 Render's deployment is similar to Vercel's, but with key differences in project visualization and service connections.

-Render runs Docker containers, so you can deploy databases, workers, and multiple services, not just web applications.
+Render runs Docker containers so that you can deploy databases, workers, and multiple services, not just web applications.

 After importing your [GitHub](https://github.com/) project, Render builds and deploys using your Dockerfile.
 Here's the Dockerfile we used: